Employer Supported Policing (ESP)

 Benefits for employers

 Being part of an Employer Supported Policing (ESP) scheme can benefit your business in a number of ways.

 ESP is all about:

-Special constables who perform at least 200 hours worth of duty per year (1 day per fortnight is sufficient to achieve this) are entitled to free London Tube, Bus, DLR, TfL-operated London overground and Croydon Tramlink travel, whether they are on or off duty.
-This could be an effective increase in income of over £1900 (based on the price of a zone 1-6 annual Travelcard at 2016 rates).
-Some conditions apply.
+Special constables who perform at least 200 hours of duty per year (1 day per fortnight is sufficient to achieve this) are entitled to free London Tube, Bus, DLR, TfL-operated London overground and Croydon Tramlink travel, whether they are on or off duty.
+This could be an effective increase in income.

 Becoming a special constable offers huge benefits in terms of staff development - benefits that could not be bought commercially.
 Working on the street as a police officer with the public means making decisions that have an immediate impact on the people they are dealing with, so getting those decisions right is crucial.
 People look to police officers for direction in stressful situations and taking charge of incidents will give your staff confidence and assertiveness which they can bring to their workplace.